-- New innovative curricula/educational methods/development of training courses

-- ICT new technologies digital competences

-- Regional dimension and cooperation

-- Cooperation between educational institutions and business

-- Quality Improvement Institutions and/or methods (incl. school development)

-- Research and innovation

-- Labor market and skills mismatches
+- Cooperation between educational institutions and business - Quality Improvement Institutions and/or methods (incl. school development) - Research and innovation - Labor market and skills mismatches

-After the initial analysis conducted in WP1, the INTERBA consortium has identified certain areas in which participating Higher Education Institutions (HEIs) have had initiatives of cooperation but the level of cooperation still remains lower, arguing that with greater participation in joint international projects, HEIs have begun to identify new areas of cooperation from which all parties involved can benefit.
+After the initial analysis conducted in WP1, the INTERBA consortium identified certain areas in which participating Higher Education Institutions (HEIs) have had initiatives of cooperation but the level of cooperation still remains lower, arguing that with greater participation in joint international projects, HEIs have begun to identify new areas of cooperation from which all parties involved can benefit.
 These areas include: